 Luck was certainly on the young couple's side!
 In other fair news later in the day, horse racing was hampered by rain.
 The balloon ascension was a failure as well, as the air-ship only ascended 25 feet, when it drifted over the cattle pens and collapsed.
 News of the successful public wedding was carried by newspapers throughout the country.

 I wasn't able to find a report of the Kanode's honeymoon, but I'm sure the couple reaped the spoils of their all-expense paid trip.
-Oh to be a fly on the wall to hear their thoughts and emotions as they reflected on the spectacle of the day.
-They must have been pseudo-celebrities while on vacation, due to media coverage.
+Oh to be a fly on the wall and hear their thoughts and emotions as they reflected on the spectacle of the day.
+They must have felt like pseudo-celebrities while on vacation, due to media coverage.

-Once back in Frederick, they took up residence at the Hopeland/Hope Hill family farm with Jacob's parents.
+Once back in Frederick, the newlyweds took up residence at the Hopeland/Hope Hill family farm with Jacob's parents.
 They can be found living with them in the 1900 census.
 Jeremiah died in 1907, and was buried in Mount Olivet.
-Jacob, now 37 took over the family dairy and creamery operation and would run it until the day of his death.
+Jacob, now 37, took over the family dairy and creamery operation and would run it until the day of his death.

-Jacob and Ella had two sons-Charles E. Kanode (1896-1957) lived in Walkersville at the time of Jacob's death.
-Another son, Ralph G. Kanode (1902-1957), resided near Monocacy Junction.
-He left two grandsons and a granddaughter as well.
+Jacob and Ella had two sons—Charles and Ralph.
+At the time of Jacob's death, Charles E. Kanode (1896-1957) lived in Walkersville, while Ralph G. Kanode (1902-1957), resided near Monocacy Junction.
+Jacob and Ella possessed two grandsons and a granddaughter as well.

 Ella would pass one year and two months after her husband on March 31st, 1944.
-The 73 year old had been suffering from an illness for ten months.
-At the time of her passing, Ella's two grandsons, additional byproducts of the Frederick Fair publicity stunt of 1890, were serving in the US Military.
-These included Petty Officer Charles E. Kanode, Jr., Norfolk (VA) and Corp.
+The 73-year-old had been suffering from an illness for ten months.
+At the time of her passing, Ella's two grandsons, additional byproducts of the Frederick Fair publicity stunt of 1890, were serving in the US Military during World War II.
+These included Petty Officer Charles E. Kanode, Jr., in Norfolk (VA) and Corp.
 Ralph G. Kanode, Jr. in Fort Myers, FL.